Cancel anytime

 Industry Overview

-The municipal bond market is influenced by interest rates, credit quality of issuers, and tax policies.
-Demand for municipal bonds, especially those offering state tax exemptions, is driven by high-income individuals in those states.
+The municipal bond market is influenced by interest rates, credit ratings, and tax policies.
+Demand for municipal bonds tends to increase when investors seek tax-advantaged income.

 Positioning